Class starts: September 15, 2014

 Cost: $299 per registrant (members and non-members)

-This course provides an overview of general student eligibility criteria and documentation requirements, acquaints participants with the role of the Central Processing System (CPS), the student eligibility database matches, and the National Student Loan Data System (NSLDS), as well as how certain educational programs affect student eligibility.
+This course provides an overview of general student eligibility criteria and documentation requirements, acquaints attendees with the role of the Central Processing System (CPS), the student eligibility database matches, and the National Student Loan Data System (NSLDS), as well as how certain educational programs affect student eligibility.
 Presentations, discussion topics, and homework assignments reinforce key course concepts.
-A credential is provided after successfully completing and passing the credential test, which is available at the conclusion of the course and included in your course fee.
+A credential is provided after successfully completing and passing the credential test, which is available at the conclusion of the course and included in the course fee.

 As a participant of this course you will be asked to: